NHAL22/QA-Course/README.md

 # my-playwright-project
-POM file contains awnswers to all assessment questions
+POM.spec file contains awnswers to all assessment questions and repo has all added content/page script files relative to this.